-WASHINGTON, D.C. – A truck full of dead bees will make its final stop at a rally outside the headquarters of the U.S. Environmental Protection Agency, culminating a coast-to-coast tour raising awareness about bees.
+WASHINGTON, D.C. – A truck full of dead bees will make its final stop at a rally.
+That rally will be outside the headquarters of the U.S. Environmental Protection Agency.
+This is culminating from a coast-to-coast tour raising awareness about bees.
 You see bees recently have been dying by massive declines.
 This leaves serious questions about our pollinators.

-While the millions of dead bees will remain in the truck, there are people.
-These people are Fellow advocates and beekeepers will deliver over 4 million signatures to the EPA.
+While millions of dead bees remain in the truck, there are people.
+These people are Fellow advocates and beekeepers.
+For the bees, they will deliver over 4 million signatures to the EPA.
 They are urging an immediate ban on bee-killing pesticides.

-The science is clear and convincing.
-To be truly effective, we need a nationwide policy to protect our pollinators before the crisis gets completely out of control,” said Del.
-Anne Healey, sponsor of Maryland’s Pollinator Protection Act, the first bill passed in the United States to eliminate consumer use of neonics.
+As a result, science is clear and convincing.
+That’s why we need a nationwide policy.
+This policy must protect our pollinators before the crisis gets completely out of control.
+That was also noted by Del.
+Anne Healey.
+ANNE is sponsor of Maryland’s Pollinator Protection Act.
+This would be the first bill passed in the United States to eliminate use of neoconics.

-I have never seen any compelling reason to use systemic insecticides,” said Jim Goodman, farmer and owner of Northwood Organic Farm in Wonewoc, Wisconsin.
+I have never seen any compelling reason to use systemic insecticides,” said Jim Goodman.
+Jim is a farmer and owner of Northwood Organic Farm in Wonewoc, Wisconsin.

 “We have so many losses it’s worse than break-even.
 It is getting harder and harder to keep bees and make a living.”
 That’s a quote came from Roger Williams.
 Roger is president of the Central Maryland Beekeepers Association.
-“And if we stop keeping bees, who’s going to pollinate your fruits and vegetables?
-This can’t go on.”
+Roger most notable said “if we stop keeping bees, who’s going to pollinate your fruits and vegetables?
+This can’t go on!”

 Source: Friends of the Earth